jmartin4nrel/H2Integrate/.github/PULL_REQUEST_TEMPLATE.md

 2. If all boxes in the PR Checklist cannot be checked, this PR should be marked as a draft.

-3. DO NOT DELTE ANYTHING FROM THIS TEMPLATE.
+3. DO NOT DELETE ANYTHING FROM THIS TEMPLATE.
 If a section does not apply to you, simply write "N/A" in the description.

 4. Code snippets to highlight new, modified, or problematic functionality are highly encouraged, though not required.
-Be sure to use proper code higlighting as demonstrated below.
+Be sure to use proper code highlighting as demonstrated below.

    ```python
     def a_func():